top of page

 • A recent CNN poll reveals that 71% of Republicans would not consider an EV compared to 17% of Democrats.

-• A study by UC Berkeley that examined DMV new car registrations nationwide at the county-level in the 10 year period between 2012 and 2022 found that about one-half of EV sales occurred in the 10% most Democratic counties and one-third in the top 5%.
+• A study by UC Berkeley that examined DMV new car registrations nationwide at the county level in the 10 year period between 2012 and 2022 found that about one-half of EV sales occurred in the 10% most Democratic counties and one-third in the top 5%.

-Apparently, that last point, polar opposition, above is enough of a reason for a majority of right-wingers to oppose EVs, given all the significant, factual, and manifest non-environmental advantages discussed in this article.
+Apparently, that last point, polar opposition, is enough of a reason for a majority of right-wingers to oppose EVs, even given all the significant, factual, and manifest non-environmental advantages discussed in this article.
 I mean, do right-wingers like spending four figures per year on gasoline?

 I'm not going to wade into the hip-deep, tick-filled weeds to further explore why.
-I'm not even sure I know all the uninformed, crackpot reasons though I have a good hunch as to some.
+I'm not even sure I know all the uninformed, crackpot reasons, though I have a good hunch as to some.
 You can google that as well as I can.

 Except for this last section, this entire article simply discusses the pros and the (relatively few) cons of EV ownership based on factual articles from reliable sources and my own pretty solid understanding of our mechanical world and how things work.
-In light of these facts, I find it incredible that someone, in what can only be described as a spasm of misguided political allegiance, would reject EVs for reasons that are Clearly.
-Not.
-True.
+In light of these facts, I find it incredible that someone, in what can only be described as a spasm of misguided political allegiance, would reject EVs for reasons that are clearly. not. true.

 Enough said on that.